EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 - **It only sees endpoints somebody requested.** This is inherently a *passive* discovery method: an exposed `/…/heapdump` that nobody has ever asked for will not appear.
 That's fine for `heapdump`, `env`, and `configprops`, which the internet probes constantly, and it's a real gap for anything unusual.
 The thirty-day window exists to give background scanning time to do your reconnaissance for you.
 - **`Service` is whatever your telemetry calls the destination**, and `HttpHost`, `DstFQDN`, and `DstIpAddr` are three different granularities.
 A shared ingress will collapse many applications into one row; a load-balanced service will fan one application into several.
 Prefer `HttpHost` where it's populated — it's the virtual host the client asked for, which is closest to "the application" as an owner would understand it — and check what you've actually got before you send anyone a list: `_Im_WebSession(starttime=ago(1d)) | summarize count() by HasHost = isnotempty(column_ifexists("HttpHost","")), HasFqdn = isnotempty(column_ifexists("DstFQDN",""))`.
 - **`health` and `info` are on the endpoint list on purpose and they are not findings.** They're the two actuator endpoints that are exposed by default and are supposed to be.
 They're included so that the base-path recovery works on services where the only thing anyone ever hits is the health check — which is most of them — and they land in P3 at worst.
 If a P3 list of every health endpoint in the estate is noise for you, filter them at the end, not at the start, or you lose the base paths.
-- **A `200` is not always a served endpoint.** Some WAFs and ingress controllers return `200` with a block page.
-That's why `MaxRespBytes` is in the output and in the sort: an "exposed" heapdump endpoint whose largest response was 4 KB is a block page, and the size column tells you so without your having to trust the status code alone.
-When the size is `Unknown`, it stays in the list — same discipline as Act I.
+- **A `200` is not always a served endpoint, and a sub-400 is not always a `200`.** Two directions, both handled by the size column rather than by trusting a status.
+Some WAFs and ingress controllers return `200` with a block page — so an "exposed" heapdump endpoint whose largest response was 4 KB is a block page, and `MaxRespBytes` tells you that without your having to believe the code.
+In the other direction, a parser that reports only `EventResult` gives you `MaybeServed`, which lands in P4 with *unverified* in the label and is promoted only if the body size corroborates it.
+When the size itself is `Unknown`, the row stays in the list rather than being resolved in either direction — same discipline as Act I, and the reason `Verdicts` and `Statuses` are both in the output is so the analyst can see which of these they're looking at in one glance.
 - **Fixing this is not a detection engineering task and you should hand it over.** `management.endpoints.web.exposure.include` is the property that decides what's mounted; the default is `health` on Spring Boot 3.x and `health,info` on much of 2.x.
 Anything else on that list got there deliberately, usually during an incident, usually years ago.
 The detection's job is to produce the list.
 Somebody else's job is to shorten it.

 <br/>